Some students believe that all liquids contain water

 Misconception

-Students may use the terms 'liquid' and 'water' synonymously.
-This may mean that students think of water as a 'prototype liquid', and use it to refer to liquids for lack of their having a more general concept of liquids.
-It may instead mean that they believe water is present in all liquids as a sort of essence of liquid-type properties, such as 'wetness'.
+Students may use the terms 'liquid' and 'water' synonymously, meaning that students may think of water as a 'prototype liquid', and use it to refer to liquids for lack of their having a more general concept of liquids.
+Alternatively, it may mean that they believe water is present in all liquids as a sort of essence of liquid-type properties, such as 'wetness'.

 References